Golden-Ratio-Staking/goldenseed/README.md

 ## Configuration

-You can run this straight up with screen (or service file), OR you can use `Docker Compose` to run multiple seed nodes at once, with the meticulously crafted (and often updated) `docker-compose.yml` I created with all the seeds listed from comsos.directory.
-We will focus on the seed node maxi portion here.
+You can run this straight up, with aservice file, OR you can use `Docker Compose` to run multiple seed nodes on multiple chains at once.
+It uses the meticulously crafted (and often updated) `docker-compose.yml` I created with all the seeds listed from comsos.directory and some extras farmed from discord/etc. We will focus on the seed node maxi portion of running in Docker.

 First, you're going to need Docker.
 Here's a script to get the latest version.
 ```